nickbrandt/GitLab/doc/ci/yaml/README.md

 in a branch named `pow`, this environment would be accessible with an URL like `https://review-pow.example.com/`.

-This of course implies that the underlying server which hosts the application is properly configured.
+This implies that the underlying server that hosts the application is properly configured.

 The common use case is to create dynamic environments for branches and use them